nextapps-de/winbox/README.md

 </body>
 ```

-The property `display: block` might not fit your needs.
-That's why this workaround was not added as one of the built-in classes yet.
-Please change to your desired display-state accordingly.
+The `display` property when using `"wb-show"` might not fit your needs.
+Please change this css class definition to your desired display-state accordingly.

 ```js
 new WinBox({